Sale Alert — Memorial Day sales are ending soon.

 Each factor is given a weight based on the level of importance, which we combine together to determine the total score.
 Our individual factors are rounded up to one decimal place.
 Our overall mattress scores are rounded up to the second decimal place.

-Non-Scoring Factors
+Non-Scoring Tests

-In addition, we also test and analyze both sinkage and bounce.
+First, let’s talk through sinkage and bounce.
 The objective measurements for sinkage and bounce are rounded up to two decimal places.

 Casper Dream Max